PrioritySoftware/PrioritySoftware.github.io/_sdk/SQL-Functions-Variables.md

     Activation.

 :ACTIVATE_POST_FORM (**CHAR** type, width 1) --- assign it a value
-    of *Y* in a PRE-FORM trigger to activate the form*s POST-FORM trigger upon exiting the form, even if no changes have been made (e.g., see PRE-FORM trigger in the **TRANSORDER_H** form).
+    of *Y* in a PRE-FORM trigger to activate the form's POST-FORM trigger upon exiting the form, even if no changes have been made (e.g., see PRE-FORM trigger in the **TRANSORDER_H** form).